idea456/fabelio-project/README.md

 The next product always changes only when the user refreshes/revisits the page.

 ### Final remarks
-Overall, this was a quite a fun project to do, kinda like a small hackathon, and it really helped me to refresh my back-end concepts since that is where I lack practice in.
+Overall, this was a quite a fun project to do, kinda similar to a small hackathon 😊, and it really helped me to refresh my back-end concepts since that is where I lack practice in.